hongweichang/couchdb/src/mem3/README_reshard.md

 `mem3_reshard:start_split_job/2` is the main Erlang API entry point.
 After some more validation it creates a `#job{}` record and calls the `mem3_reshard` job manager.
 The manager then will add the job to its jobs ets table, save it to a `_local` document in the shards db, and most importantly, start a new resharding process.
 That process will be supervised by the `mem3_reshard_job_sup` supervisor.

 Each job will be running in a gen_server implemented in `mem3_reshard_job` module.
 When splitting a shard, a job will go through a series of steps such as `initial_copy`, `build_indices`, `update_shard_map`, etc. Between each step it will report progress and checkpoint with `mem3_reshard` manager.
-A checkpoint involved the `mem3_reshard` manager persisting that job's state to disk in `_local` document in _dbs db.
+A checkpoint involved the `mem3_reshard` manager persisting that job's state to disk in `_local` document in `_dbs` db.
 Then job continues until `completed` state or until it failed in the `failed` state.

 If a user stops shard splitting on the whole cluster, then all running jobs will stop.
 When shard splitting is resumed, they will try to recover from their last checkpoint.

 A job can also be individually stopped or resumed.
 If a job is individually stopped it will stay so even if the global shard splitting state is `running`.
-A user has to explictly set that job to a `running` state for it to resume.
+A user has to explicitly set that job to a `running` state for it to resume.
+If a node with running jobs is turned off, when it is rebooted running jobs will resume from their last checkpoint.

 Data Definitions